Generative AI models capture realistic sea-ice evolution from days to decades

-To analyse the long-term behaviour of GenSIM, we perform a long simulation, similar to the neXtSIM-OPA simulation that was used to train our model.
-Starting with the same initial conditions as neXtSIM-OPA and forced by ERA5, GenSIM is run autoregressively over 1995--2024 with the first five years used as spin-up.
-Since the model is trained for short-term predictions on data up to 2015, we test GenSIM's stability over 2000--2014, while we focus on statistical averages and its extrapolation capabilities on the subsequent period.
-GenSIM's simulation is benchmarked against the original neXtSIM-OPA simulation and the PIOMAS reanalysis product \cite{zhang_modeling_2003}.
-For the estimation of the volume, we additionally use a satellite product derived from CryoSat2, and Soil Moisture and Ocean Salinity (SMOS), called CS2/SMOS \cite{ricker_weekly_2017}.
+To analyse the long-term behaviour of GenSIM, we perform a 30 years long simulation with a single ensemble member, similar to the neXtSIM-OPA simulation that was used to train our model.
+Starting from the same initial conditions as neXtSIM-OPA and forced by ERA5, GenSIM is run autoregressively over the period 1995--2024 with the first five years used as spin-up and the last ten years as extrapolation period.